OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 | timestamp | Timestamp | *DATASOURCE_NAME* | yes | `Array` |

 **Name**
-The name of the dataset.
+The name of the data set.

 **Data type**
-Primitive data type of the content in the dataset, thus the data type of the contained data.
+Primitive data type of the content in the data set, thus the data type of the contained data.

 **Parent object**
-A dataset is always assigned to a group, here the name of this group is mentioned.
+A data set is always assigned to a group, here the name of this group is mentioned.

 **Mandatory**
-If the dataset is absolutely necessary and must be present, `yes` is written here, otherwise `no`.
+If the data set is absolutely necessary and must be present, `yes` is written here, otherwise `no`.

 **Storage type**
 One of the storage types described in this chapter.

-Descriptions of the dataset are added outside the table.
+Descriptions of the data set are added outside the table.

 **^2^lower-Camel-Case-Notation**: The lower camel case notation defines the way a composite name is written.
 Further information can be found under the following link: [www.wikipedia.org/wiki/Camel_case](https://en.wikipedia.org/wiki/Camel_case)

 #### HDF5 Chunking

-The "HDF5 Chunking" is for data within a dataset.
+The "HDF5 Chunking" is for data within a data set.
 This means that the data is divided into blocks, which in turn can be processed independently.
 This also allows faster access to parts of the data.
-Whether a splitting is allowed and recommended can be seen with each dataset, for example: "HDF5 Chunking" is allowed and recommended.
+Whether a splitting is allowed and recommended can be seen with each data set, for example: "HDF5 Chunking" is allowed and recommended.
 The HDF5 chunking is described in more detail on the website of the HDF5 group: [www.support.hdfgroup.org/HDF5/doc/H5.user/Chunking.html](https://support.hdfgroup.org/HDF5/doc/H5.user/Chunking.html)

 ## Data structures